![]() |

 Oklahoma Minnesota

-Kansas is famous for wind, which has been exploited for wind energy since early days.
-Traditional European-style windmills were built across the United States and Canada, including some in Kansas.
-The conventional American windmill was invented in the mid-1800s and quickly spread by the thousands in myriad forms across the Midwest and Great Plains.
+Wind energy has been exploited in Kansas since early days.
+Traditional European-style windmills were built across the United States, including some in Kansas, which were used mainly for grinding grain.
+The conventional American windmill was invented in the mid-1800s and quickly spread by the tens of thousands in myriad forms across the Midwest and Great Plains.
 Its primary use was for pumping groundwater.
-In contrast to European windmills, American windmills have many blades in their wheels, at least a dozen to >100 blades in some models.
+In contrast to European windmills, American windmills have many blades in their wheels, at least a dozen to more than 100 blades in some models.

 Kansas average annual wind speed at 50 m (160-foot) height.
 Most of the western three-fourths of Kansas is rated fair to excellent.
 Adapted from WINDExchange (2008).

-We have conducted kite aerial photography (KAP) at several wind farms in Kansas beginning in 2006.
+We have conducted kite aerial photography (KAP) at several wind farms across Kansas beginning in 2006 and more recently in southwestern Missouri.
 The following selected wind farms are presented in order of their construction and operational age.

 Wind turbines are situated on the Greenhorn Limestone that caps ridge tops at the easternmost edge of the Blue Hills escarpment with I-70 in the background.
 Helium-blimp airphoto (2011).